-There are certain postures that are essential to be able to feel comfortable in a class and make you start off on the right path.
+There are certain postures that are essential to be able to feel comfortable in a class and help you start off on the right path.
 Remember, no matter what you do, always listen to your body and modify the posture if needed.

 - Mountain Pose is the base for many other standing poses and gives us a sense of how to ground into our feet and feel the earth below us.

 - Downward Dog pose strengthens the entire body.
 Yoga myths say that with a down dog a day you keep the doctor away.

 - Plank Pose is the best option to strengthen the abdominals, learn how to control the breath and help us stay in a challenging pose.